dmanzanoa/fact-checking-nlp/README.md

 supporting evidence passages from a large corpus and (2) classifying the claim–evidence pairs using a lightweight neural network.

-The code is derived from an educational notebook and has been refactored into a set of modular Python files.
-Boilerplate instructional text has been removed, and the repository focuses on the core logic required to build a baseline system.
-You can use this project as a starting point for your own experiments with information retrieval and claim verification.

 ## Project structure